Lectures on Foliation Dynamics: Barcelona 2010: Foliation Basics

 \section{Foliation Basics}

-A foliation $\mathcal F$ of dimension $p$ on a manifold $M^m$ is a decomposition into ``uniform layers'' -- the leaves -- which are immersed submanifolds of codimension $q = m -p$: there is an open covering of $M$ by coordinate charts so that the leaves are mapped into linear planes of dimension $p$, and the transition function preserves these planes.
+A foliation $\mathcal F$ of dimension $p$ on a manifold $M^m$ is a decomposition into ``uniform layers'' -- the leaves -- which are immersed submanifolds of codimension $q = m -p$: there is an open covering of $M$ by coordinate charts so that the leaves are mapped into linear planes of dimension $p$, and the transition functions preserve these planes.
 See Figure~\ref{Figure1}.